manishkothakonda/ManishKothakonda.github.io/index.md

 As a **materials scientist**, I work closely with experimentalists, leveraging **computation and machine learning** to elucidate the thermodynamic and kinetic behavior of **catalytic active materials**.
 My research focuses on understanding and designing sustainable materials critically needed for heterogeneous catalysis and environmental applications.

-Please see [Google Scholar](https://scholar.google.com/citations?user=chmsWhIAAAAJ&hl=en) for a full list of publications.
+Please see [Google Scholar](https://scholar.google.com/citations?user=chmsWhIAAAAJ&hl=en) for a full list of publications and my [CV](https://manishkothakonda.github.io/assets/files/MK_CV.pdf).

 ___